Scott's USAF Installations Page

 "At this moment, when you are taking over the Strategic Air Command, I think it desirable and necessary to indicate to you my views as to your most immediate and most pressing responsibilities.
 You fully realize that all Air Force plans and programs are built around the primary consideration that we shall at the outset of any future war be required, as a first charge upon our resources, to deliver within the minimum period of time the most crushing atomic offensive we can possibly mount.
 I personally feel that the successful accomplishment of this task is not only our best hope for early victory but also essential in the long run to avert eventual defeat.
 I believe it is also generally accepted, at least by our most farsighted statesmen, that our capability to deliver such an offensive is likewise the greatest deterrent to aggression that exists today."

 That letter is courtesy of the Air Force Historical Research Agency (For the entire document as a .PDF file, click here.)
-It was originally classified Top Secret and was declassified in 1979 (when yours truly was an airman first class stationed at a SAC bomber base).
+It was originally classified Top Secret and was declassified in 1979 (when yours truly was an airman first class stationed at a SAC B-52 bomber base).
 I think the Einstein and Vandenberg letters offer better contextual bookends to the Trinity explosion than anything I could write.

-Sunday, 8 Apr 2007
+Sunday, 8 April 2007

 After that, I just headed south to intercept I-20, and cruised on home.
 The day's drive was 487 miles, in 7.75 hours.
 This trip was a total of 1,624 miles.